-NRS 203.060 is the Nevada law which prohibits unlawful assembly, which is when people gather together with the intent to commit a crime even if the crime never gets committed.
-Penalties for the Nevada misdemeanor of unlawful assembly include up to six months in jail and/or up to $1,000 in fines.
-The statutes states:
+NRS 203.060 is the Nevada law which prohibits unlawful assembly, which is when two or more people gather together with the intent to commit a crime even if the crime never gets committed.
+Prosecuted as a misdemeanor, unlawful assembly carries penalties of up to six months in jail and/or up to $1,000 in fines.

 If two or more persons shall assemble together to do an unlawful act, and separate without doing or advancing toward it, such persons commit an unlawful assembly, and are guilty of a misdemeanor.